 It is one of the most widely planted grape varieties in the world.

 The Trebbiano grape accounts for about one third of all white wine production in Italy.

-Ugni Blanc is the most common grape variety in Cognac and Armagnac.
+Ugni Blanc is the most planted white wine grape in France.

 The planting areas are twice as big as in Italy.

 Ugni Blanc is also an important grape in the Cognac and Armagnac production.

 Most of the planting in France is in the Cognac region.

 Most often Ugni Blanc is blended or used to produce industrial alcohol.

 Cards of Wine is an independent wine school.
 Help us to be better.